-NOTE: This form is due at the end of the Spring Semester of the First-Year in the Program
+NOTE: This form is due at the end of the : Spring Se emester of the First-Year in the Program

 Student

-A completed Masters Equivalency Research research project.
-It is prepared according to introduction, methods, data analysis plans, be included if helpful in describing the res to APA publication and references. on style and includes title page,
+research project.
+It is prepared according to APA pos, and refer rences.
+Tables, figures, and/or appendices may

-Does Not Meet Criteria Meets CriteriaE cceeds Criteria
+Does Not Meet Criteria Meets Criteria Exceeds Criteria

 Advisor/Primary Reader Signature

 Date

-Does Not Meet Criteria Meets CriteriaE cceeds Criteria
+Does Not Meet Criteria Meets Criteria Exceeds Criteria

 Secondary Reader Signature

 Date